kang-theo/chatgpt-api-proxy/README.md

 Server-send Event does not support POST very well, so send GET instead.

-- Send a POST request to the route `/api/gpt/chat`
+- Send a GET request to the route `/api/gpt/chat`
 - Set `option`: `{"messages": [ { "role": "user", "content": "How are you?" } ]}`
 - Add a header `x-auth-token: xxx` ，defined in `.env`